 Jaw-dropping, yet completely approachable Brownie Baked Alaska– the big version or the cupcake version– is June’s Baking Challenge.
 I’m excited to see all of your creative baked Alaska desserts including all the fun ice cream flavors!

 If you’re not into this recipe, here is the alternate June Baking Challenge:

-After you make the baking challenge recipe or alternative, share your photos throughout this month using #sallysbakingchallenge on Instagram or Twitter, or upload a photo of your recipe to my Facebook page or Facebook group.
+After you make the baking challenge recipe or alternative, share your photos throughout this month using #sallysbakingchallenge on your public Instagram account or Twitter, or upload a photo of your recipe to my Facebook page or Facebook group.
 Or email it to me!
-(You can also message me your photo on Instagram if your account is private.)
 By doing so, you’re automatically entered in the $250 giveaway!!

 Brownie Baked Alaska